When Depression and Anxiety Are Debilitating/Hope When Anxiety and Depression Are Debilitating

 -Psalm 139:5 Christian Standard Bible

-I picture Your mighty hand laying upon me and my tension eases, loosening my shoulder and neck.
-Your loving hand reminds me my worth does not rely upon the racetrack of striving, but in the truth that You alone created me wondrously with Your hands.
+I picture God’s mighty hand upon me and my tension eases, loosening my shoulder and neck.
+God’s loving hand reminds me my worth does not rely upon the racetrack of striving, but in the truth God alone created me wondrously with His hands.

-In the pit of depression and anxiety, I want to remember these truths.
-I am worthy when I am grieving.
-I am valued when I feel empty inside.
-My worthiness covers me, even when I have to ask others for help.
-I am worthy in the pit of darkness.
-God desires me, even when the sadness is so thick I cant see to even begin to verbalize it.
+In the pit of depression and anxiety, friends, let’s remember these truths.
+I am worthy when I grieve.
+I am valued when I feel empty.
+I am still worthy, even when I have to ask others for help.
+God desires me, even when the sadness is so thick I cannot begin to verbalize it.
 I am worthy when I stare blankly into space.
-My worthiness remains the same, whether I am walking or I wake up and I can’t find the energy to get out of bed.
 My head is crowned with worth, even though the anxiety tightens my chest and shoulder, making it impossible to do daily tasks.
-I am still valued, even when I have to take a break upstairs to gain strength.
+I am still valued, even when I can’t get out of bed.

-My eyes retrace the words of Psalm 139 and new words trickle off the page this time.
+My eyes retrace the words of Psalm 139 and new words trickle off the page.
 The comforting words of verses 7-12, quench my desolate soul,

 “Where can I go to escape your Spirit?
 Where can I flee from your presence?
 If I go up to heaven, you are there; if I make my bed in Sheol, you are there.
 If I fly on the wings of the dawn and settle down on the western horizon, even there your hand will lead me; your right hand will hold on to me.
 If I say, ‘Surely the darkness will hide me, and the light around me will be night’–even the darkness is not dark to you.
 The night shines like the day; darkness and light are alike to you.”